katydecorah/katydecorah.github.io/_posts/2013-08-19-optical-illusion.md

 Then I apply a clear on the first item in each row.

 <p data-height="500" data-theme-id="97" data-slug-hash="fxpjh" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/fxpjh'>Optical Illusion II</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>

+## Optical Illusion III

+As before, I spun out 500 list items in Haml.
+I styled each item the same.
+All items have a ::before pseduo element that draws the circle.
+I absolutely positioned the circle to fit between each square.

+Super simple to style and makes you want to barf.
+A success!(?)

+<p data-height="500" data-theme-id="97" data-slug-hash="pdCsB" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/pdCsB'>Optical Illusion III</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>